RafCodes-del/RafL-Language/README.md

 # RafL-Language

 RafL Is Basically Known As RafLanguage
-It Is Written In C, And H, It Was Originally Written In Batch If You Want To Help Me Make This Please Tell Me in Pull requests
+It Is Written In C, And H, And Batch
+If You Want To Help Me Make This Please Tell Me in Pull requests